Aging Gracefully in Community

 Aging Gracefully in Community Course

-We’ve brough together passionate and experienced instructors to unpack both the challenges and opportunities, so you can learn how to age with grace in community.
+Your experienced instructor, Laird Schaub, will unpack both the challenges and opportunities, so you can learn how to age with grace in community.

 Live classes are hosted on Zoom.
 All classes are recorded and available on our learning platform within 24 hours after each class ends and through 30 days after the last class.